Christine Frackelton, CD(DONA), CBS

 My Why & How

-I am a doula because I desire to leave my world healthier than I found it, and also with greater cultivation of the fruits of the spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (from Galatians 5:22-23).
+I am a doula because I love birth, love people, and desire to leave my world both healthier than I found it, and also with greater cultivation of the fruits of the spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (from Galatians 5:22-23).
 Seeing that families are well tended during the childbearing cycle helps me to achieve these goals for parents as well as the next generation.

 However, what shifts my otherwise black and white view of birth into one full of color is reverence for how my clients invite the Creator to bring new life through them, and ultimately, to make a family.
-With this in mind, it is my hope to witness parents go within themselves, be transformed through the mysteries and challenges of pregnancy, birth, and the fourth trimester, and then find the power to transform history by shining a light for their new family.
+Witnessing parents go within themselves, be transformed by the journey into parenthood, and then find the power to transform history by shining a light for their new family is my highest honor in this work.
+Because a fathers’ presence and involvement in his children’s lives is one of the strongest protective factors in growing up, I find a particular joy in helping dads discover their self efficacy to support the laboring and breastfeeding mother.

 My theory and vision is this: that by expressing love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control to the new parents — during pregnancy, labor, and postpartum — these parents will nurture the same fruits of the spirit in theirselves and their newborn children.